 The Nurse Advice Line is a free health information phone line.
 You can call to get answer to your health questions 24 hours a day, 365 days a year.
 The registered nurses answering the calls have spent a lot of time caring for people.
 They are ready and eager to help you.

 The services listed below are available by calling 1-866-282-6280 or TTY: 711:

 - Advice about a sick child

 - Help with scheduling PCP appointments

 Sometimes you may not be sure if you need to go to the emergency room (ER).
 Call the Nurse Advice Line.
 They can help you decide where to go for care.
 If you have an emergency, call 911 or go to the nearest ER.

-If you are pregnant and smoke cigarettes, ARTC can help you stop smoking.
+If you are pregnant and smoke cigarettes, Arkansas Total Care can help you stop smoking.
 We have a special smoking cessation program for pregnant women.
 It is available at no cost to you.
 The program has trained healthcare clinicians who will provide education and counseling.
 They can also help you quit smoking.
 You and your health coach can develop a plan over the phone to make changes in your behavior and lifestyle.
 These coaches will encourage and motivate you to stop smoking.

 Arkansas Total Care has a free service to help members who do not speak English.
 This service is very important.
 You and your doctor must be able to talk about your medical or behavioral health concerns in a way you both can understand.
-Our interpreter services is free for you and can help with many different languages.
+Our interpreter services are free to you and can help with many different languages.
 This includes sign language.
 We also have Spanish-speaking representatives available who can help you as needed.
 Arkansas Total Care members who are blind or visually impaired can call Member Services for an oral interpretation.
-Video or Telephone Relay interpretation services should call Member Services at 1-866-282-6280 or TDD/TTY: 711.
+Video or Telephone Relay interpretation services should call Member Services at 1-866-282-6280 or TTY: 711.